Aerosol Transmissible Diseases

-The purpose of this program is to eliminate or minimize occupational exposure to human pathogens transmitted by aerosol inhalation.
+The purpose of the aerosol transmissible diseases program is to eliminate or minimize occupational exposure to human pathogens transmitted by aerosol inhalation.

 An aerosol is a solid particle or liquid droplet suspended in air (or another gas), even temporarily.
 Examples include a droplet with influenza virus emitted through a cough or sneeze, or a dust particle with hantavirus aerosolized by sweeping debris soiled with infected deer mouse urine.